Skip to content

 Role details

 From the Caribbean to the Antarctic, you’ll lead the way in collecting, processing and analysing meteorological and oceanographic information.
-Using your excellent leaderships skills, you’ll play an important part in preparing key missions, coordinating the teams that analyse environmental factors around the globe.
+Using your excellent leadership skills, you’ll play an important part in preparing key missions, coordinating the teams that analyse environmental factors around the globe.
 Once you’ve trained as a Meteorology Officer, you can then specialise in either hydrography, or meteorology and oceanography.

 • Process and communicate essential environmental data to use to our operational advantage.